Bark Beetles

 - Spray all sides of the tree.

-Use pheromones to repel beetles
+An alternative to spraying is using pheromones to repel beetles

 Can a Tree With Bark Beetles Be Saved?